D3spereaux/wazuh-opencti/README.md

 ```

 In order to test that the integration works, create an observable in OpenCTI
-with a SHA256 hash that matches a file you will later move in Windows or Linux.
+with a SHA256 hash that matches a file you will later create or move in Windows
-Then create an indicator (wazuh-opencti only creates alerts if an observable
+or Linux.
+Then create an indicator (wazuh-opencti only creates alerts if an
-has an indicator tied to it).
-Depending om your syscheck setup, put the file
+observable has an indicator tied to it).
+Depending om your syscheck setup, put
-with the matching hash in a monitored directory and wait for the alert to be
+the file with the matching hash in a monitored directory and wait for the alert
-created.
-If you don't have a real-time syscheck setup yet, consider setting one
+to be created.
+If you don't have a real-time syscheck setup yet, consider
-up for *C:\\Users\\\*\Downloads*.
+setting one up for *C:\\Users\\\*\Downloads*.

 During testing and development, it may be very useful to enable debug output
 from the integration.
 Debug output may be enabled in [internal